rice-eclipse/slonk/api.md

 - `label` - string: A human-readable name for the driver.

+- `label_actuate` - string: A human-readable name describing what will happen when the driver is actuated.
+  For example, this could be `Open` or `Ignite`.

+- `label_deactuate` - string: A human-readable name describing what will happen when the driver is deactuated.
+  For example, this could be `Close` or `Shutoff`.

 - `pin` - int: The GPIO pin that the driver controls.
   Note that the GPIO pin is by software standards, and it is _not_ the phyiscal pinout on the Raspberry Pi.